coins/bitcoin-scripts/composite-opcodes.md

 ```

 ## OP_DIV2
-Modulo 2 implemented with a _"hint"_.
+Integer division by 2 implemented with a _"hint"_.
 The result of the operation is given to us in the unlocking script and we just _verify_ the correctness of the result.
 This is more efficient than computing the result ourselves.

 ```
 <X>